Analog hole: Overview

 Although the technology for creating digital recordings from analog sources has existed for some time, it was not necessarily viewed as a "hole" until the widespread deployment of DRM in the late 1990s.
 However, if the correct equipment is not used to perform the conversion, the resulting copy may have distinguishable low fidelity (or other deformations) compared to the analog (or digital) original.

 Regardless of any digital or software copy control mechanisms, if sound can be captured by a microphone, it can be either recorded by analog means (e.g. magnetic tape), or stored digitally.
 And if images (static images or video/film), including text, can be seen by a camera, they can also be recorded.
 In the case of text the image can be converted back to text using optical character recognition (OCR).

+In the case of digital images, content creators may try and prevent casual copying by configuring webpages to disable the "Save image" function, but this can easily be defeated by taking a screenshot (or taking a photograph of the screen), even if this results in a loss of quality.
+Watermarking however, can be an effective measure or only showing the image in a low resolution to make it unusable.

 In the case of streaming music services, software exists that can digitally capture the analog output of a personal computer's sound card, and then save in a portable music format with no perceptible loss in quality.
+Many modern devices however such as smartphones, tablets and some laptops are no longer fitted with an analog headphone socket making this type of capturing impossible.